arista-channel/acws/docs/wired/a02_lab.md

        ![Campus Studios](./assets/images/a02/02_port_profile.png)

-    3. Enter the following values on this configuration page
+    3. Enter the following values on this configuration page, you can leave all other configuration items left as default.
+See the settings are configured in the screenshot below

         ???+ example "Wireless-Access-Point"

             | Key                  | Value                                        |
             | -------------------- | -------------------------------------------- |